sahilmgandhi/IEEE-Workshops-2017-2018/README.md

 # IEEE_Workshops_2017_2018

-Code base for the IEEE 2017 to 2018 Workshop year.
+Code base, powerpoints, and other materials for the IEEE 2017 to 2018 Workshop year.

+# Lab Tools and Debugging Workshop

+The powerpoint for the workshop is available in the folder.

+# Through-Hole Soldering Workshop

+The powerpoint as well as the .elf and .hex files are avaiable in the folder to program the MCU.

+To program the ATMEGA-328, you can use a program like avrdude or even the Arduino IDE with an appropriate programmer.
+You can also use another Arduino (like an Uno or a Nano) as a programmer for the ATMEGA-328.

-# Android + Bluetooth Workshop (Android_Bluetooth folder)
+# Android + Bluetooth Workshop

 ### Instructions to Use: